Fred Korematsu: Later adult life and compensation

 On November 10, 1983, Judge Marilyn Hall Patel of U.S. District Court in San Francisco formally vacated the conviction.
 Korematsu testified before Judge Patel, "I would like to see the government admit that they were wrong and do something about it so this will never happen again to any American citizen of any race, creed, or color."
 He also said, "If anyone should do any pardoning, I should be the one pardoning the government for what they did to the Japanese-American people."
 Irons described Korematsu's ending statement during the case as the most powerful statement he'd ever heard from anyone.
 He found the statement as empowering as Martin Luther King Jr.'s 1963 "I Have a Dream" speech.
 Judge Patel's ruling cleared Korematsu's name, but was incapable of overturning the Supreme Court's decision.

 President Bill Clinton awarded the Presidential Medal of Freedom, the highest civilian honor in the United States, to Korematsu in 1998, saying, "In the long history of our country's constant search for justice, some names of ordinary citizens stand for millions of souls: Plessy, Brown, Parks ... to that distinguished list, today we add the name of Fred Korematsu."
 That year, Korematsu served as the Grand Marshal of San Francisco's annual Cherry Blossom Festival parade.

 A member and Elder of the First Presbyterian Church of Oakland, Korematsu was twice President of the San Leandro Lions Club, and for 15 years a volunteer with Boy Scouts of America, San Francisco Bay Council.
+In 1988, the Alameda County Bar Association presented Korematsu with the American Bar Association Liberty Bell Award.

 Korematsu spoke out after September 11, 2001, on how the United States government should not let the same thing happen to people of Middle Eastern descent as what happened to Japanese Americans.
 When prisoners were detained at Guantanamo Bay for too long a period, in Korematsu's opinion, he filed two amicus curiae briefs with the Supreme Court and warned them not to repeat the mistakes of the Japanese internment.